dmads98/School-Shootings-Analysis-in-R/project/project.md

 </center>

 ### Model Creation and Backwards Selection

-First, we eliminate variables that will not be useful in our model, such as those used for logistical purposes.

-### Full Model

 We first create a full model, which includes all potential variables.
 The `step()` function automates the backwards selection process for us.